 Am I the best fit for your writing needs?

-I've enjoyed a crooked but wonderful educational path.
 In a former life, I was an English major and small-time newspaper copyeditor at Western Carolina University, and I worked at Duke University Press for a while.
 Eventually, a few transformational life changes led me to go back to school for a B.A. in Integrative Studies at Guilford College, followed by a master's degree in Transpersonal Counseling Psychology at Naropa University (with a concentration in Art Therapy and a big dose of mindfulness training).